 Why do you enjoy your job?

-My role as an Investment Intern has allowed me to rotate within the High-Yield Corporate Bonds team and Sustainable Equities team.
+My role as an Investment Trainee has allowed me to rotate within the High-Yield Corporate Bonds team and Sustainable Equities team.
 These roles have enabled me to develop complex financial models, forecasts and reports to help my assigned portfolio manager make well-informed investment decisions.
 As a recent graduate with a bachelor’s degree in Management Economics and master’s degree in Financial Management, I have enjoyed the opportunity my job has provided me to apply the theoretical knowledge gained from lectures in a working environment.
 Additionally, I have also enjoyed using my analytical skills to develop sophisticated financial models which fund managers have used to make strategic investment decisions.

 What is the most challenging thing about your job?